nao1215/rainbow/cloudformation/static-web-site-distribution/README.md

-## Static Web Site Distribution With CloudFront and S3
+## Static Web Application Distribution With CloudFront and S3
 ### Overview
 The simplest way to deploy the static website is to store the content in Amazon S3 (Simple Storage Service) and distribute it using CloudFront (Content Delivery Network).